 You never know when you might run into a problem.
 But take a look at this recipe that’s easy to follow at home and gives you the perfect taste without the worry.
 What diet are you following?
 Paleo?
 Gluten free?
 Dairy free?
 Vegan?
 Vegetarian?
 Diabetic?
 Low carb?
 It doesn’t matter.

 With only three ingredients (coconut milk or whatever dairy alternative you prefer), coffee, and banana, this recipe meets the requirements of every diet!

 15. Shake, Rattle, and Roll (Café Mocha Protein Shake Recipe)

 When it comes to keeping it clean and simple, you don’t get much better than this.
 Brew your coffee the night before and keep it in the fridge so it’s cold in the morning.
 Make sure your ice tray is full so you can add ice to taste.

 The secret to this particular mixture is the use of both chocolate and vanilla protein powder.
 By the time you get the blend together, this high protein, high energy coffee shake will kick you into high gear while satisfying any craving you have for chocolate, caffeine, and nutrition.

 16. Cocoa-Coco (Better Than Bulletproof Coffee Recipe)

-For those who prefer espresso to coffee and have a negative reaction to the thought of putting butter in their coffee, this “better” recipe goes back to milk alternatives.
+For those who prefer a brew from a great espresso machine rather than drip coffee, and have a negative reaction to the thought of putting butter in their coffee, this “better” recipe goes back to milk alternatives.
 It’s packed full of vitamins and healthy fats that, like any version of bulletproof coffee, will fill you up all day long.